From LimeSurvey Manual

 - Allow invalid email addresses: If disabled, this function will look into the email addresses fields and check whether the addresses have the structure of an email or not (e.g.: email@example.com);

-- Display attribute warnings: If enabled, after the importing process warnings will be displayed in the case in which something is wrong with the fields.
-For example. you might get an attribute warning if nothing is provided in any of the mandatory fields or if an email is wrongly introduced in the CSV file.
+- Display attribute warnings: If enabled, after the importing process warnings will be displayed in case there is something wrong with the fields.
+For example. you might get an attribute warning if nothing is provided in any of the mandatory fields or if an email is incorrectly introduced in the CSV file.

 - Filter duplicate records: If enabled, you can set which fields are used to identify duplicates.
 By default First name, Last name & Email-address are preselected.
 If a duplicate is found while importing, the related line is omitted.

-- Duplicates are determined by: Select the fields according to which you would like to see the filtering process happening.
+- Duplicates are determined by: Select the fields that you want to filter on for duplicates.

 email,attribute_1 <Casenr>, token, attribute_2 <Title>, attribute_3 <destination>, lastname,firstname,attribute_4 <Sender>